manuelmoracartagena/alzheimer-mri/README.md

 <div align="justify">

 Early diagnosis of Alzheimer's Disease (AD) is crucial for effective patient care.
-This repository hosts a **comprehensive Deep Learning framework** designed to classify MRI slices into distinct stages of dementia.
+This repository hosts a **comprehensive deep learning pipeline** designed to classify MRI slices into distinct stages of dementia.

 This project explores the performance trade-offs between **Convolutional Neural Networks (CNNs)**, **Residual Neural Networks (ResNet)** and **Vision Transformers (ViT)** applied to medical imaging.
 This repository provides a fully reproducible training pipeline equipped with automated reporting and Weights & Biases integration.